From Statistics Explained

 In order to monitor the implementation of waste policy, in particular compliance with the principles of recovery and safe disposal, reliable statistics on the production and management of waste from businesses and private households are required.
 In 2002, Regulation 2150/2002 on waste statistics was adopted, creating a framework for harmonised Community statistics on waste.

 Starting with reference year 2004, the Regulation requires EU Member States to provide data on the generation, recovery and disposal of waste every two years.
 Data on waste generation and treatment are available for four reference years, namely, 2004, 2006, 2008 and 2010.
-In order to allow the calculation of EU-27 aggregates, Eurostat estimates were made for reference year 2010 for four of the EU Member States – Greece, Italy, Latvia and the United Kingdom.

 The EU’s approach to waste management is based on three principles: waste prevention, recycling and reuse, and improving final disposal and monitoring.
 Waste prevention can be achieved through cleaner technologies, eco-design, or more eco-efficient production and consumption patterns.
 Waste prevention and recycling, focused on materials technology, can also reduce the environmental impact of resources that are used through limiting raw materials extraction and transformation during production processes.
 Where possible, waste that cannot be recycled or reused should be safely incinerated with landfills only used as a last resort.
 Both these methods need close monitoring because of their potential for causing severe environmental damage.